 Ghost of years past

 Trying to remember my childhood is getting harder and harder and that scares the heck out of me to be completely upfront with you.
-When I reminisce I find myself with less and less to go on and sometimes I think my brain must be getting too clogged with all of this unimportant information in the grand scheme of my life and what should be at the forefront of the file cabinets in my brain, like what others are doing on social media or what kind of bird flew past the window the other day.
+When I reminisce I find myself with less and less to go on and sometimes I think my brain must be getting too clogged with all of this unimportant information in the grand scheme of my life, like what others are doing on social media or what kind of bird flew past the window the other day, that I forget the things that should be at the forefront.
 It was a great blue heron, for your information.
 And all of that is fine and well, except for when I think it's giving me some retrograde amnesia over here.

 Ghost of years present